 · Formulate targeted support policies to incentivize NRNs and returnee migrants to make investments in productive activities in Nepal.

-Theme 5: Public Finance, Governance, Federalism, & SDGs
+Public Finance, Governance, Federalism, & SDGs

 Situation Analysis

 A decade after the adoption of the federal structure of governance, institutionalizing fiscal federalism remains a challenge as a matter of both policy and practice.
 Despite developments in identifying the broader constitutional rights and responsibilities of the central, provincial, and local governments, the fiscal system of revenue collection and sharing, and allocation and expenditure of public resources have yet to be fully operationalized.
 The lack of good governance and rampant corruption have prevented the different levels and branches of government from syncing their structures and operation toward the broader national goals including maintaining law and order, identifying the national and subnational priorities, and providing critical public services.
 In the context of Nepal’s imminent graduation in 2026 from the category of LDC based on its progress on social development, institutionalizing the structure of federalism and good governance and setting a clear path toward achieving the SDGs (2024 index score: 67; ranking 95/166; 29% on track) have become a top priority.
 Further plans and actions are needed not just to demonstrate institutional progress but to improve the social and economic conditions of people and communities.
 The idea of public service needs to be embedded in the entire governance system, improving efficiency, removing waste, and developing the culture of serving the public.